wp-plugins/scifi-task-manager/readme.txt

 });`

 Please be carefull with statuses because some of the task could became *invisible* if you remove status that contain tasks.

-= Why I see tasks but the fields are not editable =

-If you notice such behaviour, this is because the task is not for you, this means that you are not owner or not assegnee for the task.

-= The plugin doesn't work =

-The plugin depends of PHP 5.4, so please check your PHP version first.

 = What are the future plans about the plugin =